 The final project offers you the chance to apply your newly acquired skills towards an indepth NLP application.
-Students are required to complete the final project in teams no more than 4 students (ideally 3 students as a team).
+Students can either complete the final project in single student or a group of students.
+The final project aims to answer a scientific question and provide some kind of scientific knowledge gain similar to typical NLP research papers.

-There are two options for the final project:
+There are several options for the final project: